Popular

 Situation - Chiselborough House lies close to the popular village of Chiselborough with it's pretty church and public house.
 Norton sub Hamdon is within 1.5 miles with it's church, village store/post office, public house and primary school.
 The village of Stoke sub Hamdon lies at the foot of Ham Hill Country Park where extensive footpaths can be enjoyed and breathtaking views of the surrounding countryside, the village also benefits from a doctor's surgery.
 The market town of Crewkerne is within 4 miles where a good range of day-to-day facilities can be found including a Waitrose supermarket and mainline rail link to Exeter and London Waterloo.
 The larger town of Yeovil is within 8 miles and Sherborne 15 miles.
 The A303 is readily accessible approximately 1.8 miles to the north with the county town of Taunton a further 18 miles where access to the M5 motorway junction 25 can be found.
 There is also a mainline rail link to London Paddington at Castle Cary station which is a similar distance.
 The city of Exeter is approximately 40 miles distant.

-Accommodation - The principle part of the house is formed around the central reception hall, which has three reception rooms and a study leading off it and an elegant sweeping staircase, lit by natural light from a roof lantern above the stairwell.
-Both the drawing room and adjacent dining room are south facing with french windows providing direct access into the garden.
-Also on the ground floor is a sitting room which has oak beams, a fireplace fitted with a wood burning stove.
-The good size kitchen/breakfast room has a walk-in pantry and is thought to have a blue lias flagstone floor beneath its current covering.
-There are various service rooms including utility, store room, boot room, toilet and boiler room.
+Accommodation - The principal part of the house is arranged around the central reception hall, from which three elegant reception rooms and a study lead.
+At its heart is an impressive sweeping staircase, beautifully lit by natural light filtering down through a roof lantern positioned above the stairwell.
+Both the drawing room and the adjacent dining room are south-facing, with French windows opening directly onto the gardens, creating a seamless connection between the interior and the grounds.
+The sitting room exudes character, featuring exposed oak beams and a fireplace fitted with a wood-burning stove.

-On the first floor, leading off the main galleried landing are four bedrooms of which two have en suite bathrooms.
-A secondary landing leads to four further bedrooms and a family bathroom.
+On the first floor, the main galleried landing gives access to four bedrooms, two of which benefit from en-suite bathrooms.
+A secondary landing leads to four further bedrooms and a family bathroom, offering generous accommodation ideal for family use or visiting guests.

 Cottage And Stable Yard - Beside the house is a cobbled hamstone stable yard incorporating two loose boxes, double garage, single garage and a two bedroom cottage (in need of refurbishment) with it's own garden to the rear.
 Scope exists subject to the necessary planning consents to enlarge the cottage by incorporating the single garage.

-Gardens And Grounds - Chiselborough House is approached by a private drive that sweeps around to the front of the house, providing extensive parking and access to the various garaging and outbuildings.
-This beautiful country property sits within parkland grounds of approximately 7.26 acres, which have been developed over the past 28 years by the current owner.
-On the south facing side of the house there is an impressive climbing Wisteria, together with a large lawn and established Blue Cedar tree.
-Beyond the lawn, the gardens lead into a wonderful rich array of Camelias, Rhododendrons, Magnolias, Azaleas and other scented plants.
-Behind the house enclosed by Beech hedging, is a hard tennis court adjacent to a swimming pool and pool house (both of which are in need of repair).
-Beyond is a mixed orchard containing a fine selection of fruit trees including Plum, Apple, Walnut, Mulberry and Pear trees, as well as a former kitchen garden and stone built barn.
+Gardens And Grounds - Chiselborough House is approached via a private sweeping drive that curves around to the front of the property, providing extensive parking and convenient access to the various garaging and outbuildings.
+This beautiful country home is set within approximately 7.26 acres of parkland grounds, thoughtfully developed and nurtured by the current owner over the past 29 years.
+On the south-facing elevation of the house, an impressive climbing Wisteria creates a striking display above a large lawn, complemented by an established Blue Cedar tree.
+Beyond the lawn, the gardens unfold into a rich and colourful array of Camelias, Rhododendrons, Magnolias, Azaleas, and a variety of other scented plants, offering year-round interest and charm.

 Viewings - Strictly by appointment through the vendors selling agent, Stags.
 Yeovil office telephone[use Contact Agent Button].